prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.2.
 Adjusting the `/user` route (`POST`)

-With the Photon.js API, the `/user` route for `POST` requests has to be changed to:
+With the Prisma Client JS API, the `/user` route for `POST` requests has to be changed to:

 ```ts
 app.post(`/user`, async (req, res) => {